-It is possible that $\mathcal{M}$ induces conflicting mappings between entities in $\mathcal{M}'$ .
-To see this, consider Figure 6, which dictates that the artist, CD and genre information will be merged together into a single album entity.
-As the target schema does not allow more than a style per album, the values of artist and title must be duplicated for every CD with more than one genre in the source instance.
+It is possible that \mathcal{M}' leads to introducing redundant data in the target instance.
+To see this, consider Figure 6, which dictates that the artist, CD and genre information are merged together into a single album entity.
+As the target schema does not allow more than one style attribute per album, the values of artist and title must be duplicated for every CD in the source instance that has more than one genre.
 Now consider mapping the track entities: note that we must also repeat all tracks as sub-entities for each duplicate album, which leads to high redundancy.
-We solve this situation by avoiding pairs connecting a set of source entities to a path of target entities unless this set is connected by a single path as well.
-More precisely, we are looking for a entity mapping $\mu'$ that map entity paths to entity trees.
-For instance, in Figure 6 we must choose between mapping the genre information (a) or the track information (b and c) because the entities CD, genre and song in the source do not lie in a single path, but in a tree.
-In this case, we say that a has a conflict with band c.
+This happens because there are two entities that are not nested in one other in the source schema (song and genre) but whose corresponding entities in the target schema are nested (album and track).
+In this case, we say that the pairs of attributes are in conflict (e.g., in Figure 6, a has a conflict with both band c).